dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 3. Import the client certificate to your browser.
 It can be done in chrome as follows:
    * Goto Settings -> Privacy and Security -> Security -> Manage Certificates -> Your Certificates
-   * Click on Import and import the `laptopuser.p12`.
-For mac OS, this process returns back to KeyChain, and under the area "My Certificates" select `laptopuser.p12`.
+   * Click on Import and import the **laptopuser.p12**.
+For macOS, this process returns back to KeyChain, and under the area "My Certificates" select **laptopuser.p12**.

 {{% notice "note" %}}
-Under macOS you can alternatively import the `.p12` file via command line by `security import ./laptopuser.p12 -P secretPassword`.
+Under macOS you can alternatively import the **.p12** file via command line using **security import ./laptopuser.p12 -P secretPassword**.
 {{% /notice %}}
 {{% notice "note" %}}
 Mutual TLS may not work in Firefox because Firefox is unable to send privately-signed client certificates, this issue is filed [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1662607).
 {{% /notice %}}

-Next time you use Ratel to connect to an alpha with Client authentication enabled the browser will prompt you for a client certificate to use.
+Next time you use Ratel to connect to an Alpha node with Client authentication enabled the browser will prompt you for a client certificate to use.
 Select the client's certificate you've imported in the step above and queries/mutations will succeed.